SkyTechBytes/PlayerStatueBuilder/README.md

 Need something to decorate your server?
 Tired of building player statues by hand?
 A tad bit conceited?
 If you answered yes to any of these questions, this player statue builder is perfect for you!
 <h2>Installation</h2>
 <li>1.
 Download the .jar below
 <li>2.
-Move the .jar to your "plugins" folder in your spigot server folder
+Move the .jar to your "plugins" folder in your spigot/bukkit/craftbukkit etc. server folder
 <li>3.
-Restart your spigot server
+Restart your server
 <li>4.
 Type "/statue USERNAME" to generate a statue for the specified USERNAME
 <h2>Features</h2>
 Usage: "/statue USERNAME [default|slim|legacy] [xy|xz|yz]"